AHelpfulRayquaza/Aurastorm/README.md

 - tellrank - The minimum rank to use /tell for offline messaging.

-- WLbackdoor - The backdoor for Impulse Sysops.
+- WLbackdoor - The backdoor for Aurastorm Sysops.
 Defaults to false.

 Setting up an Administrator account
 ------------------------------------------------------------------------